RedX1000/OpenLogger/README.md

  # Instructions on how to use
  ### Capture Rewards
 1. Open a reward casket (Easy, Medium, Hard, Elite, Master)
-    * Make sure clue reward window is not obfuscated in order to get a correct reading.
+    * Make sure clue reward window is not obfuscated in order to get a correct reading, list of things to not obfuscate at the bottom.
-2. Press the Capture button or press Alt+1 to record the clue interface.
+2. Press the Capture button, press Alt+1, or enable Autocapture to record the clue interface.
-3. Wait a bit, recording takes between 1 - 5 second depending on the tier of clue and the amount of rewards in the window.
+3. Wait a bit, recording takes between 1 - 5 second depending on the tier of clue, the amount of rewards in the window, the image searching algorithmn used (WIP), and the image collection library used.
-4. Rewards appear in the OpenLogger Interface along with the value, and a dynamic display that updates when new rewards come in, along with the total and average value for the number of completed clues.
+4. Rewards appear in the OpenLogger Interface with the value, and a dynamic display that updates when new rewards come in, along with the total and average value for the number of completed clues.

 ### Autocapture
 * Clues can be autocaptured by clicking on the lock (Closed == On, Open == Off).